FAQs

 You should arrange prompt review if you suddenly cannot lift your arm after an injury, you notice marked weakness, pain is severe at night, or the shoulder feels like it gives way.

-These features can suggest a more significant rotator cuff tear or another important shoulder problem that needs timely assessment.
+These features can suggest a more significant rotator cuff tear or another shoulder problem that needs timely assessment.
+Imaging, such as ultrasound or MRI, may be discussed when the clinical picture suggests a larger tear or when symptoms do not match the examination.

 Seek Prompt Review If You Notice

-• a sudden inability to lift your arm after a fall or heavy lift
+• a sudden inability to lift your arm after a fall, pull, or heavy lift

 • marked weakness that appears quickly